learn-co-curriculum/dsc-linear-transformations/README.md

-# Feature Scaling and Normalization in Python
+# Feature Scaling and Normalization

 ## Introduction